aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

 with :math:`\omega = -k\Omega_{orb} - m\Omega_{rot}` in the co-rotating frame.

-Each :py:class:`Star` class object includes methods to evaluate the differential flux functions and perturbation coefficients on the fly by calling :py:class:`Response` and :py:class:`Photosphere` (see Fig.1).
+Each :py:class:`Star` class object includes methods to evaluate the differential flux functions and perturbation coefficients on the fly by calling :py:class:`Response` and :py:class:`Photosphere` (see :ref:`Fig. 1 <class-diagram-star>`).
 The photospheric data that :py:class:`Photosphere` requires to return specific intensities is provided by the spectral synthesis code for stars, MSG, which is why the :py:class:`pymsg.PhotGrid` must be passed to each :py:class:`Star` upon instantiation.

+.. _class-diagram-star:

 .. figure:: ./class-diagram-star.png

-   Figure 1.
+    :width: 50%

     A :py:class:`Star` instance calls :py:class:`Response` and :py:class:`Photosphere` methods as needed.

 .. .. math::
 ..    \frac{\delta R}{R} (\theta, \phi; t) &= \mathrm{Re} \left[ \Delta_R Y_l^m(\theta, \phi) e^{\ii \sigma t} \right] \\